Supermac30/A-Game-A-Day/Checkers/README.md

 Click on the piece to move.
 You play as white.

 ## What to change when revisiting:
-- Make the minimax algorithm much faster (alpha-beta pruning, iterative deepening)
+- Make the minimax algorithm much faster (iterative deepening)
+- Be able to choose difficulty